pmunts/muntsos/README.txt

 -   15 September 2025 -- Added support for Linux Industrial I/O
     temperature sensors.
 Added more Raspberry Pi device tree overlays for a number of temperature sensors and modules.
+Please note that most or all of the mikroBUS temperature sensor modules suffer significant self-heating from the CPU board.
+The Mikroelektronika Thermo Click thermocouple interface module is a notable exception, as the thermocouple junction can be placed away from the CPU board.
+    Grove, Pmod, Qwiic, and Stemma I²C temperature sensor modules can also be placed away from the CPU board.

 Quick Setup Instructions for the Impatient